sandeeptiwari6/cooksmart/README.md

 - Create a search algorithm that utilizes similarity scoring to rank recipes according to the greatest similarity to the user-input list of ingredients and returns recipe recommendations based on the scores.

 ## Put the architechture here

+The overall architechture is visually summarized above.
+The recipe dataset is cleaned and parsed using a util file.
+Using the cleaned dataset, the recommendation system will perform unsupervised topic modeling on the recipes by vectorizing the recipe name, ingredients and user-input ingredients list using TF-IDF.
+The vectorized representations are then provided as an input to the LDA model to generate a topic probability distribution.
+Finally, a similarity score is generated for each recipe in the dataset based on the user-input ingredients list and the recipes are recommended based on highest scores.

+## Features

+### Data Features:

+- Recipe Name
+- Ingredients
+- Cooking Directions

+### Model Features:

+- Search based on ingredients list (e.g.: [ingredient 1, ingredient 2, ingredient 3])
+## - Option to rank ingredients in order of ingredients. i.e. each successive ingredient in list is weighted incrementally less in the search query??
+## - what else??

 ## Installation & packages and their versions